aliahmad-rahmani/Face_Recognition_SVD/README.md

-# Face_Recognition_SVD
+# Face Recognition Using PCA and  Wavelet Transform
-Develop and implement face recognition using SVD and the Yale B database
+Develop and implement face recognition using PCA, Wavelet Transform and the Yale B database